plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 # Further actions

-After all these measures are applied, the following measures can also be considered:
+After all these measures are applied, we have a web application fully operating via HTTPS.
+However the following measures can also be considered:

 ## HSTS Preload